 With the pieces of trim and the 1 by 24 inch pieces we were able to create the look of butcher block and have a place to install the table legs without seeing where they attached.

 I failed to take pictures of the actual process, but I think I can explain it easily.
-We took the pine trim that was 4 inches thick and we glued and nailed it to the edge of the wood shelves, almost like we were creating a bullnose edge.
+We took the pine trim that was 4 inches thick and we glued and nailed it to the edge of the wood shelves with wood glue and a nail gun(our brad nailer to be exact).
+We were creating a bullnose edge.
 Once the trim was secured to the bottom edge of the 24 inch wide board, we puttied any holes and sanded down the edge until it was nice and smooth.
 We did this to all the sides of the desk that would be revealed on the front and sides of the desk.

 It looked gorgeous, especially after I added a stain to it.
 You can see the underside in this picture above.
 Its only thin in the middle and 2 inches on the edges.